-After 1997 the AdS/CFT correspondence has been introduced as a strong mathematical tools to study the gauge theories at the strong coupling [1-6].
-The AdS/CFT correspondence relates a classical gravity on the AdS space to a gauge theory, with the conformal invariance, on the boundary of space-time.
-The main and known example of the AdS/CFT correspondence is the relation between the type IIB string theory in $AdS_{5}\times S^{5}$ space and $\mathcal{N}=4$ super Yang-Mills gauge theory on the 4-dimensional boundary of $AdS_{5}$ space.
-Recent studies in the case of reduction supersymmetry have shown that there is the relation between the string theory and the gauge theory with the less supersymmetry [7-14].\\ So, in this paper we are going to consider the $AdS_{5}$ black hole at the $\mathcal{N}=2$ supergravity background and discuss the massless scalar field in the black hole.
-The $\mathcal{N}=2$ supergravity theory is dual to the $\mathcal{N}=4$ SYM theory with finite chemical potential.
-Recently it is found that $\mathcal{N}=2$ supergravity is an ideal laboratory [14-18], also discussion of the AdS/CFT correspondence with the $\mathcal{N}=2$ supergravity background have been studied [7-19].
-The procedure of finding quasi-normal modes of the massless scalar field in the black hole performed by calculation of the retarded Green's function.
-It is known that the imaginary part of the Green's function is related to the quasi-normal modes.
+The AdS/CFT correspondence is a powerful mathematical tool to study the strong coupled gauge theories [1-5].
+The AdS/CFT correspondence or gauge/gravity duality relates a classical gravity on the AdS space to a gauge theory on the boundary of AdS space.
+The famous example of this correspondence is the relation between type IIB string theory in $AdS_{5}\times S^{5}$ space and $\mathcal{N}=4$ super Yang-Mills gauge theory on the 4-dimensional boundary of $AdS_{5}$ space.
+Also recent studies have shown that there is a relation between the string theory and gauge theory with supersymmetry less than 4 [6-10].
+Therefore the subject of supersymmetry [11] is an important point of view.\\ In this paper we consider $AdS_{5}$ black hole at the $\mathcal{N}=2$ supergravity background and discuss the massless scalar field in black hole. $\mathcal{N}=2$ supergravity theory is dual to the $\mathcal{N}=4$ SYM theory with finite chemical potential [12, 13].
+In the recent works, it is found that $\mathcal{N}=2$ supergravity is an ideal laboratory [14-16].
+Application of the AdS/CFT correspondence in the $\mathcal{N}=2$ supergravity background have also been studied [8-10].
+By using the retarded Green's function one can find quasi-normal modes of the massless scalar field in the black hole.
+We know that the imaginary part of the Green's function is used to obtain the quasi-normal modes [17].